o-murphy/py-ballisticcalc/README.md

 and then ported to Go.

-Now it's also ported to python3 and expanded to support calculation trajectory by multiple ballistics coefficients and using custom drag data (such as Doppler radar data ©Lapua, etc.)
+Now it's also ported to python3 and expanded to support calculation trajectory by multiple ballistics coefficients and using custom drag data (such as Doppler radar data, etc.)

 The online version of Go documentation is located here: https://godoc.org/github.com/gehtsoft-usa/go_ballisticcalc